 - Dropbox (free up to 2GB of space) – This is great for sharing large or many files and collaborating on projects with clients.
 Even if you aren’t looking into becoming a VA, Dropbox is still helpful for sharing files (like pictures) with family and friends.

-- Genesis ($60) – Simply put, this is the very best theme framework you can get for WordPress.
+- Genesis ($59.95) – Simply put, this is the very best theme framework you can get for WordPress.
+This is absolutely not necessary by any means, but if you’d like to make a professional website to advertise your services, this is a great place to start.

-- Studiopress ($400) – Definitely not a must, but this is a great set of themes that run on the Genesis framework.
+- Studiopress ($499.95) – Definitely not a must, but this is a great set of themes that run on the Genesis framework.
 Every so often they have a fantastic sale where you can get all the themes (and any future ones they release) for a low price.
-My blog uses a Genesis theme.

 - Asana (free) – I use this to keep track of projects and tasks that I’m currently working on for clients.